TrisPatt/Big-Ts-Chophouse/README.md

     * If a user is deleted either by opting to do so, or by an admin, then their reviews will also be deleted.
 ---
 3. Review Model
-    * Reviews can be created, viewed, updated and deleted by their asociated users and admins.
+    * Reviews can be created, viewed, updated and deleted by their associated users and admins.
     * The review model is linked to the user model by a many to one relationship, foreign key.
 Each review is written by a single user, but a single user can write multiple reviews.
     * If a user is deleted either by opting to do so, or by an admin, then their reviews will also be deleted.
 ---